Rodak Nature Trail: Great condition, may be some icy patches. We received a little bit of snow yesterday.

-Historic Iditarod Trail/Crow Pass Trail (ERNC Trailhead) to Echo Bend: Open, some muddy and wet spots.
+Historic Iditarod Trail/Crow Pass Trail (ERNC Trailhead) to Echo Bend: Great condition with some icy spots.

 Feel free to call us for trail condition updates during our open hours (Oct-April: Friday-Sunday, 10am-5pm; May-Sept: Wednesday-Sunday 10am-5pm): 907-694-2108.